Southern Pacific's Donner Pass

 Operation

-Soon after the CP began operations it came under permanent control by Southern Pacific in 1885.
+Soon after the CP began operations it was acquired by Huntington's Southern Pacific in 1885.
 In the 1920s SP opened a new line over the Sierra Nevada, which became known as "Track #2."

-This line featured a grade between just 1.3% and 2.4%, which prompted SP to eventually abandon Track #1 in 1993 to reduce maintenance and operating costs.
-Today, this route's right-of-way is still easily visible, as are the original tunnels cut by hand.
+This line featured a grade between just 1.3% and 2.4%, prompting SP to eventually abandon Track #1 in 1993 to reduce maintenance and operating costs.
+Today, this route's right-of-way is still easily visible, as are the original tunnels.

 Southern Pacific SD45 #8890 and several FP7's have Amtrak's "Reno Fun Train" traversing Donner Pass at Yuba Gap, California in April of 1972.
 Drew Jacksich photo.